rafalkk/air_bot/README.md

 #### Run the script.
     python ./bot.py

+#### Optional proxy use
+If you have trouble connecting from your IP, you can use a [scrapeops proxy](https://scrapeops.io/docs/intro/).
+Set the proxy api key as an environment variable, the application will automatically use the proxy if TELEGRAM_BOT_PROXY_API_KEY env is present.

+linux bash:

+    export TELEGRAM_BOT_PROXY_API_KEY=your-api-key
+windows powershell:

+    $env:TELEGRAM_BOT_PROXY_API_KEY = "your-api-key"

 ### Docker Image
 You can download docker image from github packages or build your own using dockerfile form repository.

 When you have image, you need to pass TELEGRAM_BOT_API_KEY as environment variable.

     docker run -e TELEGRAM_BOT_API_KEY=your-api-key yourContainerName

+proxy api key optionally

+    docker run -e TELEGRAM_BOT_API_KEY=your-api-key -e TELEGRAM_BOT_PROXY_API_KEY=your-api-key yourContainerName